This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Using Dr. Brandt Skincare’s online store locator feature, I was able to find a number of stores throughout China selling their products.
 This further confirms that Dr. Brandt is selling its products in mainland China.

 Because of Dr. Brandt’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why all cosmetics brands selling in mainland China cannot be considered cruelty-free in 2020.
+That’s why most cosmetics brands selling in mainland China cannot be considered cruelty-free in 2021.

 Dr. Brandt claims “the national governments conduct their own tests on our products — we do not and will never test on animals ourselves.”
 Although Dr. Brandt Skincare may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.